liang-zhu-zi/esp32-thingsboard-mqtt-client/examples/helper/h22_attributes_request/README.md

 ## How to Use Example

-**Note: Please execute example [h20_attributes_update/](../h20_attributes_update/) first, then extcute this one.
-Otherwise, `setpoint` cannot be obtained from the server when the attributes is requested.**
+**Note:** Please execute example [h20_attributes_update/](../h20_attributes_update/) first, then extcute this one.
+Otherwise, `setpoint` cannot be obtained from the server when the attributes is requested.

 1. Get a device access token

    `Login in ThingsBoard CE/PE` --> `Devices` --> Click on *my device* --> `Details` --> Copy *my Access Token*.

-1. add or update a shared attribute in ThingsBoard
+1. Add or update a shared attribute in ThingsBoard

    * Shared attributes `sntp_server`:
      * Add: `Login in ThingsBoard CE/PE` --> `Devices` --> Click on *my device* --> `Attributes` --> `Shared attributes` --> `Add attribute` --> Key: "sntp_server", Value type: "String", String value: "uk.pool.ntp.org" --> `Add`.